-1. Click the volume icon in the Windows notification area on the taskbar.

-Note: If the volume icon is not displayed in the Windows notification area, add the icon to the notification area.
-See "Adding an icon to the Windows notification area" on page 13.

-2. Follow the instructions on the screen to adjust the volume.
-Click the speaker icon to mute the audio.
+- 1. Click the volume icon in the Windows notification area on the taskbar. - Note: If the volume icon is not displayed in the Windows notification area, add the icon to the notification area.
+See the Windows help system. - 2.
+Follow the instructions on the screen and the hover text to adjust the volume, mute the speaker, or unmute the speaker.